 E. scolopes squid provide a particularly dramatic example of a role for bacteria influencing a specific host developmental process.
 Development of the host tissue proceeds on different trajectories depending on whether the specific symbiont V. fischeri is present.
-Only once the symbiont has colonized, the ciliated appendages of the host light organ undergo apoptosis, hemocyte infiltration, and tissue regression during the subsequent five days (McFall-Ngai and Ruby, 1991; Montgomery and McFall-Ngai, 1994).
+Only once the symbiont has colonized, the ciliated appendages of the host light organ undergo apoptosis, hemocyte infiltration, and tissue regression during the subsequent five days (Koropatnick et al., 2004; McFall-Ngai and Ruby, 1991; Montgomery and McFall-Ngai, 1994).
 The host morphogenesis is striking, with appendages that begin as outstretched mucus factories to recruit colonizing bacteria being reduced to small stumps (Montgomery and McFall-Ngai, 1994).
 As a result, it seems that initiation of the symbiosis is restricted to the first few days of the animal’s life while the appendages are present and secreting mucus.

 How does the host know that the bacteria are inside to appropriately time the regression?
 It turns out that V. fischeri sheds envelope components that are received by receptors on the host.
 In particular, the bacterial peptidoglycan fragment, tracheal cytotoxin (TCT)–previously shown to induce a damaging apoptosis in ciliated epithelia upon release from Bordetella pertussis–was identified to perform a similar function in V. fischeri, but this time with a resulting beneficial outcome (Koropatnick et al., 2004).
 To recapitulate the apoptosis phenotype observed when intact V. fischeri are presented to the host, in the absence of the bacteria both the Lipid A portion of lipopolysaccharide (LPS) and TCT are required.
 The cell death from these compounds, in conjunction with hemocyte trafficking that is also induced from TCT, results in the regression phenotype.
 Previously these compounds had only pathogenic associations, but this work underscored a remarkable conservation to the cell biology of microbial-host interactions, emphasizing the context of the interaction to understand the fitness effects on the partners involved (Koropatnick et al., 2004).

 Once the bacteria announce their arrival, how does the host speak back?
 In addition to regression of the appendages that recruit the bacteria, there are additional mechanisms by which the host receives and likely modulates the bacterial signal.
 Host nitric oxide production, described in more detail below, is diminished as a result of bacterial signaling (synergistically with LPS) (Altura et al., 2011).
-The host produces a peptidoglycan recognition protein, EsPGRP2, which is secreted into the crypts containing bacteria and has the ability to degrade TCT (Troll et al., 2010).
+The host produces a peptidoglycan recognition protein, EsPGRP2, which is secreted into the bacterial-containing crypts and has the ability to degrade TCT (Troll et al., 2010).
 Additionally, there are data to suggest that host alkaline phosphatase, EsAP, modifies Lipid A after the initial signaling (Rader et al., 2012).
 In each case the host response is to diminish the potency of the bacterial products, but only after they have exerted their influence on host development.

-This work in V. fischeri was influenced by studies in invertebrate systems that demonstrated host development in response to symbiont colonization and in vertebrates that showed general responses to consortia (reviewed in Montgomery and McFall-Ngai 1994),, and itself has influenced a field in which bacterial products play important roles in animal development.
+This work in V. fischeri was influenced by studies in invertebrate systems that demonstrated host development in response to symbiont colonization and in vertebrates that showed general responses to consortia (reviewed in Montgomery and McFall-Ngai, 1994, and more recently in McFall-Ngai, 2014), and itself has influenced a field in which bacterial products play important roles in animal development.
 An early mammalian example by Hooper and Gordon demonstrated that in response to colonization by gut Bacteroidetes such as Bacteroides thetaiotaomicron, terminal tissue differentiation (e.g., fucosylation) is dependent on the presence of the symbiotic bacteria (Hooper and Gordon, 2001).
 There now exist many examples of bacteria directing specific host development.
 Recent exciting examples include Algoriphagus machipongonensis sulfonolipid signaling for multicellular rosette development in the choanoflagellate Salpingoeca rosetta, and Pseudoalteromonas luteoviolacea phage tail-like structures that stimulate tubeworm metamorphosis (Alegado et al., 2012; Shikuma et al., 2014).

 NO way in